RohanNagar/RohanNagar.github.io/pages/projects.md

 [JMail](https://www.github.com/RohanNagar/jmail) is a modern Java library for validating email addresses.
 It is faster and more correct (based on email RFCs) than other Java validation libraries.
-I also built a front-end [website](https://www.rohannagar.com/jmail) that allows potential users of the library to quicklymtest out the validation algorithm.
+I also built a front-end [website](https://www.rohannagar.com/jmail) that allows potential users of the library to quickly test out the validation algorithm.
+This library is downloaded from Maven Central over 30,000 times per month and is used by the popular Email library [simple-java-mail](https://www.simplejavamail.org).

 <hr>